This page contains affiliate links and we may be compensated if you make a purchase after clicking on a link.

 Removing Dust

-air circulating and removing harmful hay dust and pollen.
+keeping air circulating and removing harmful hay dust

-Airborne dust and pollen can negatively affect your animals
+and pollen.
+Airborne dust and pollen can negatively

-Exhaust fans are especially effective in removing hot
+an enclosed motor.
+Exhaust fans are especially effective

 Flying insects are reduced considerably when there